top of page

 The Shot That Stuck

-I took a few steps around the bike, changed angles, crouched down — just letting instinct take over.
+Sometimes, photography isn’t about the perfect composition.
+It’s about small coincidences — being there at that exact moment when light hits metal in a way that feels almost alive.
+I took a few steps around the bike, changed angles, and crouched down.
+I let instinct take over.
 The world went quiet, and it was just me, the lens, and the hum of the city fading behind me.

 He Rode Off — I Stayed